JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ---

-# Rather to give you the tools to educate yourself
+# <!--fit--> Rather to give you the tools to educate yourself
 <!-- Discuss how at the end there are some excersizes to aid in exploring docker -->
 ---

-# Why am I here?
+# More specifically
  1. Express the importance of self directed learning
  2. Give you tools and stratagies to aid you in solving your own learning experience problems
  3. Give you a taste of what indepenent study is like, and how to optimise it.